Who needs to learn how to read?

 Here are the five steps to syntopical reading:

-If you think all of this sounds like a lot of work, well… you’re right.
-And most people won’t do it, just like most people will never blog or publish online in the first place.
+If you think all of this sounds like a lot of work, well … you’re right.
+And most people won’t do it, just like most people will never write their own content in the first place.

 You’re on it, right?